Mind Lab Pro® Ingredients

 Brain Bioactivities: Bacopa’s active bacosides are antioxidants that enhance other brain antioxidants, including superoxide dismutase (SOD) and glutathione peroxidase (GPx).
 This synergistic antioxidant activity helps protect brain cells from the age-accelerating effects of free radicals.
 Bacosides also promote acetylcholine, GABA and serotonin – all brain chemicals tied to focused thinking, clear memory and healthy mood.

 Potential Nootropic Benefits: Bacopa has strong ties to memory performance and a long association with new learning and retention.
 Human research shows Bacopa may slow the rate of forgetting newly acquired knowledge.
-Researchers have also suggested it may accelerate mental processing, optimise cognition under stress, and promote relaxation.
+Researchers have also suggested it may accelerate mental processing, optimize cognition under stress, and promote relaxation.

 - Mind Lab Pro®’s 24% bacosides Bacopa monnieri supplies the herb’s 9 most active nootropic bacoside compounds.